GottaYotta/PixelSDK/README.md

 segment.cropRect = segment.suggestedCropRect()
 ```

-After making programmatic changes to a session, you should manually call `session.save()`.
+You can present the EditController after making programmatic edits and it will reflect your changes.

-If you make programmatic changes to a session that is currently displayed by an EditController it may result in undocumented behavior.
+After making programmatic edits to a session, you should manually call `session.save()`.

-## Exporting Media
+## Export Media

-#### Image Exports
+### Image Exports

 The below example demonstrates exporting an image:
 ```swift